NEONScience/NEON-Data-Skills/_posts/workshops/2014-10-29-Workshop-NEON-Lidar-Data-In-R-Rasters.md

 After completing this workshop, you will:
 <ol>
 <li>Know what lidar data are and how they're used in science.</li>
-<li>Understand the key lidar data products - Digital Surface model, digitcal terrain model and canopy height model. </li>
+<li>Understand the key lidar data products - Digital Surface model, digital
+terrain model and canopy height model. </li>
-<li>know how to work with, analyze and export results of lidar derived rasters in R.</li>
+<li>know how to work with, analyze and export results of lidar derived rasters
+in R.</li>
 </ol>

 <h3>Things to Do Before the Workshop</h3>